 Does the BMC have any plans to increase membership?

 We’ve got some exciting plans to increase BMC membership, especially to new indoor climbing members and new hill-walking members.
-The first stage of this is to make signing up for BMC membership as easy as it can be, and we’ve just launched our new mobile-first membership sign up.
-The second phase is the launch of our new U27 digital-only membership this September.
+The first stage of this is to make signing up for BMC membership as easy as it can be, and we’ve launched our new mobile-first membership sign up and have just launched a new U27 digital membership.

-Once these are up and running, we’ll be running campaigns throughout 2021 which we hope will both increase total membership numbers and increase our membership diversity to fully reflect all aspects of climbing, hill walking and mountaineering today.
+We are developing new membership benefits for indoor climbers and hill walkers, and will be running campaigns throughout 2021 which we hope will both increase total membership numbers and increase our membership diversity to fully reflect all aspects of climbing, hill walking and mountaineering today.
 In line with our new BAME strategy, our membership campaigns will use a minimum of 15% representation from the BAME outdoor community.

 What about social media?